Home Videos Press Fact Sheets and Letters Read the Bill Spay & Neuter Programs Responsible Pet Owners Contact / Join Us

 To donate to Social Compassion in Legislation (not tax deductible) and help make AB 1634 a reality, please click here.

-To donate to the 501(c)(3) tax-deductible group Social Compassion, which helps fund spay / neuter and media awareness campaigns, please click here.
+To donate to the 501(c)(3) tax-deductible group Social Compassion, which helps fund spay / neuter surgeries, please click here.